kubraaksux/ProbabilisticAlgorithms/README.md

 Run the script.

-Check the output files for simulation results.
+Check the output files and console for simulation results.